csyifan/csyifan.github.io/_pages/about.md

 I am a senior undergraduate student majoring in Artificial Intelligence Security, from [Zhuoyue Honors College](https://zhuoyue.hdu.edu.cn/) at [Hangzhou Dianzi University](https://www.hdu.edu.cn/).
 During my undergraduate studies, I am fortunate to be working on something interesting in the long term with [Prof. Pengfei Jiao](https://cspjiao.github.io/) and [Prof. Belal Alsinglawi](https://www.linkedin.com/in/belal-alsinglawi-652aa0120/?originalSubdomain=au).
 Now, I am working on research related to Large Language Models with some talented collaborators.

-🎈 **I’m actively applying for a Ph.D. position in Fall 2025!
-If you are interested in my research, please feel free to contact.**

 # 🔎 Research
 I am enthusiastic about exploring the mysteries of Artificial Intelligence, to make the world better.
 Currently, my research interests revolve around three primary areas: